StackVista/stackstate-docs/configure/opentelemetry/about-opentelemetry-instrumentation.md

 description: StackState Self-hosted v5.0.x
 ---

-# What is a OpenTelemetry instrumentation
+# About OpenTelemetry instrumentation

+## Overview

 To understand what OpenTelemetry instrumentation is, we first need to understand the concept of distributed tracing, how a trace looks and what the content of a trace contains.
-As a side note, If you are unfamiliar with OpenTelemetry you can visit their docs page [What is OpenTelemetry?](https://opentelemetry.io/docs/concepts/what-is-opentelemetry/) to get more information about OpenTelemetry and what it is.
+As a side note, If you are unfamiliar with OpenTelemetry you can visit their docs page [What is OpenTelemetry? \(opentelemetry.io\)](https://opentelemetry.io/docs/concepts/what-is-opentelemetry/) to get more information about OpenTelemetry and what it is.

-## What is a distributed trace?
+## Distributed traces

 Distributed tracing is a way of tracking code or application requests as it flows through the system as a whole.
 Things like latency, errors, success statuses, and more can be tracked and monitored.
 All the timed operations and data mentioned above will be captured and grouped within separate spans.